 Students who choose the English major at Luther like to explore the world through reading and writing.
-They like that part of the Paideia experience, and they build on it with courses in the major like “The Writer’s Voice,” “Shakespeare,” and the seminar.
+They enjoy that part of the Paideia experience, and they build on it with courses in the major like “The Writer’s Voice,” “Shakespeare,” and the seminar.

 Because English courses develop through conversation, enrollments are kept small to allow face-to-face contact.
 The conversation may be about the language of a poem, the character in a novel, or the social world engaged by a play.
 It might also be about a poem, a story, or an essay in progress.